reeze/php-leveldb/README.md

 ## Operations on database

 ### LevelDB::close()
-Since leveldb can only accessed by a single proccess a time, so you may want to close it when you don't use it anymore.
+Since leveldb can only accessed by a single proccess one time, so you may want to close it when you don't use it anymore.

 ````php